 Natural Selections is a reading group for discussing recent and fundamental research papers pertaining to evolutionary genetics.

-Time: For the Fall 2021 semester we will meet in person every other Monday at 12:00 PM.
-Our first meeting is Oct.
-4.
+Time: For the Spring 2022 semester we will meet in person every other Thursday at 2:00 PM.
+Our first meeting of the semester is Feb.
+10.

 To join the mailing list go to email@example.com.
 Note: those who responded accordingly on our initial survey should already be members of this group (make sure to use the google account corresponding with the email you replied with).